Mayuri240999/E-Commerce-With-Java-Spring-MVC-jenkins-Deploy/README.md

 3. **Spring Security**

 * User can login into the site.
-* The entire site will change according to the role, depending on whether the client is User or Admin.
 * User can logout after completing.

 4. **Spring WebFlow**

-* After adding products the cart the User can checkout using spring WebFlow.
+* After adding products in cart the User can checkout.
 * Confirming User Details.
 * Confirming Shipping and Billing Address.
 * Receipt.